zq99/audit-trail-in-vba-for-excel-workbook/README.md

 ## Setup

-Add the clsLogger class to a VBA project.
+Add the csLogger class to a VBA project.

 The ThisWookbook.bas file is the code need for the workbook VBA module.